-After completing the dissertation, the student's committee will schedule the final dissertation defense for the student.
-This is an oral defense of the dissertation open to the public.
+After all other examinations and the dissertation have been completed, the student's committee will schedule the final defense examination for the student.
+This examination will consist of an oral defense of the dissertation and will be open to the public.

-After consultation with the Graduate Coordinator/Department Chair, the major professor will publicize the time and place of the dissertation defense a week prior to the scheduled defense date.
+After consultation with the CDS&E Ph.D. program Coordinator, the major professor will publicize the time and place that the examination will be held.
+This announcement should be at least one week prior to the scheduled date of the examination.

-A pass or fail on the defense will be determined by a simple majority vote of the student's committee.
-In making its decision, the committee will give due consideration to the external examiner's assessment of the dissertation.
+A pass or fail on this examination will be determined by a majority vote of the student's committee.
+In making its decision, the committee will give due consideration to the external examiner's assessment of the dissertation and the refereed publications that resulted from the dissertation.